 Your pet's respiratory system does the essential work of delivering oxygen to the body and eliminating waste gases such as carbon dioxide.
 Because dogs and cats don't sweat the way people do, your pet's respiratory system also plays a key role in regulating body temperature.

 There are a number of common pulmonary disorders seen in dogs, including chronic obstructive pulmonary disease (COPD), canine distemper virus, pneumonia, and lung tumors.

 Common pulmonary disorders in cats include asthma, bronchitis, parasitic worms, bacterial infections, and viruses.

 - Gastroenterology (digestive organs)

-Gastrointestinal (GI) disorders are a common internal medicine issue seen by our Delaware County veterinarians.
+Gastrointestinal (GI) disorders are a common internal medicine issue seen by our Morton veterinarians.
 GI conditions affect your pet's stomach and intestines, interfering with the animal's ability to digest food properly and absorb nutrients.

 Pets suffering from GI problems often experience symptoms such as blood in stool, constipation, diarrhea, vomiting, gas, abdominal pain, loss of appetite, and weight loss.

 - Oncology (tumors and cancer)